 EXPLAINER: What kept Iran protests going after first spark?

 Protests have erupted across Iran in recent days after a 22-year-old woman died while being held by the morality police for violating the country’s strictly enforced Islamic dress code.
 The young woman had been picked up by Iran’s morality police for her allegedly loose headscarf, or hijab.
 Many Iranians, particularly the young, have come to see her death as part of the Islamic Republic’s heavy-handed policing of dissent and the morality police’s increasingly violent treatment of young women.
 This has led to daring displays of defiance, in the face of beatings and possible arrest.
 In street protests, some women tore off their mandatory headscarves, demonstratively twirling them in the air, or burned them.

 Fiona threatens to become Category 4 storm headed to Bermuda

-SAN JUAN, Puerto Rico (AP) — Hurricane Fiona threatened to strengthen into a Category 4 storm Wednesday as it lashed the Turks and Caicos Islands and was forecast to squeeze past Bermuda later this week.
+SAN JUAN, Puerto Rico (AP) — Hurricane Fiona is threatening to strengthen into a Category 4 storm as it lashes the Turks and Caicos Islands and was forecast to squeeze past Bermuda later this week.
 The storm was blamed for causing at least four direct deaths in its march through the Caribbean, where it unleashed torrential rain in Puerto Rico, leaving a majority without power or water as hundreds of thousands of people scraped mud out of their homes following what authorities described as “historic” flooding.
 Power company officials initially said it would take a couple of days for electricity to be fully restored but then appeared to backtrack late Tuesday night.

 House to vote on election law overhaul in response to Jan.
 6